-A biopsy involves taking a small piece of bone to be examined under the microscope.
+A biopsy involves taking a small piece of bone to be examined under a microscope.
 This may be done using local or general anaesthetic.

 A chest x-ray is often the first investigation that will be done to see if there is secondary breast cancer in the lung.

 Another common procedure for taking a lung biopsy is a bronchoscopy.
-A tube called a bronchoscope is passed through the mouth and down into the lungs.
+A tube called a bronchoscope is passed through the mouth, windpipe and down into the lungs.

 A biopsy may then be performed.